 The Composition of the European Union

-The European Union consists of 28 member state with nearly 500 million inhabitants.
-Its member states account for over 30 percent of global output.
+The European Union consists of 27 member states, with nearly 500 million inhabitants.
+Its member states account for nearly 30 per cent of global output.

 Eight former communist central and eastern European countries, Czech Republic, Slovakia, Hungary, Slovenia, Poland, together with former Soviet Republics of Latvia, Estonia, and Lithuania together with Malta and Cyprus joined in May 2004.
 Bulgaria and Romania joined in 2007.
 Croatia joined in 2013.

 The United Kingdom ceased to be a member of the European Union on 31 January 2020.
 However, it remains subject to all EU laws on much the same terms as a member state during the transitional or implementation period scheduled to end on 31 December 2020.
 The UK no longer participates in EU institutions the transitional or mentation period may be extended to 31 December 2021 31 December 2022 under the EU UK withdrawal agreement by joint agreement of the EU UK made before 1 July 2020

 There is nothing like the European Union anywhere else in the world.
 Membership has profound consequences.
 EU member states have given up their sovereignty, their right to make, change and enforce their laws, across a wide range of matters.
 The member states pool their sovereignty in those areas in order to make common rules and policies which apply across the European Union.

 In return for each EU state giving up its sovereignty in the areas concerned, the citizens and businesses of all EU states are conferred with unique and important rights including full and effective freedom to trade with or establish themselves in another EU state on much the same terms as in their home state.